syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-combo-box-in-the-new-PDF-document).

 Please refer the below code snippet for adding the combo box in existing PDF document.